-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of December 31, 2013 Washita State Bank had $4.28 million in non-current loans and owned real-estate with $14.44 million in equity and loan loss allowances on hand to cover it.
-This gives Washita State Bank a Texas Ratio of 29.62% which is average.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 Washita State Bank had $554,000 in non-current loans and owned real-estate with $16.2 million in equity and loan loss allowances on hand to cover it.
+This gives Washita State Bank a Texas Ratio of 3.42% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Washita State Bank increased slightly from 0.25% as of December 31, 2012 to 29.62% as of December 31, 2013, resulting in a negative change of 11,589.99%.
-This indicates that the balance sheet and financial strength for Washita State Bank has declined slightly in recent periods.
+The Texas Ratio for Washita State Bank experienced no significant changes from 0.72% as of March 31, 2013 to 3.42% as of March 31, 2014, resulting in a negative change of 375.16%.
+This indicates that the balance sheet and financial strength for Washita State Bank has had no significant changes in recent periods.

 |FDIC Certificate #||22430|

 |Assets and Liabilities|